ibruhhim/ibruhhim/README.md

 When I’m not coding, I’m usually chilling, reflecting on life, or just enjoying a rainy day.
 I’m all about spirituality and self-reflection, trying to grow both inside and out.

-### Hobbies

-You'll usually find me:

-- **Fitness**: Staying active and pushing myself in the gym.
-- **Foodie**: Exploring new food spots and enjoying different cuisines.
-- **Reading**: Diving into books on religion, self-improvement, or just a good story.

 ### Contact

 Feel free to check out my projects, or reach out if you want to connect! ibrahim.ellahi@mail.utoronto.ca